MF

 The Best Way to Do It

-The Input We Used
+The Script We Used

 AI is quietly doing the heavy lifting for millions of creators right now.
 Alex sits at his desk — scripts to write, footage to edit, deadlines already missed.
 He opens an AI tool, types out a rough idea, and watches a full script appear on screen.
 Hours of editing get condensed into minutes — structured, clean, ready to publish.
 What used to take a full day wraps up in a single sitting.
 AI isn't a shortcut.
 For creators like Alex, it's just how work gets done now.

-Step 1 — Create and Import
+Create and Import

 Step 1